-When you visit our dental office near you in Okotoks for a dental checkup, your dentist will begin by asking you about your recent medical history.
+When you visit our dental office near you in Okotoks for a dental checkup, your dentist in Okotoks will begin by asking you about your recent medical history.
 They will then examine your mouth and take x-rays.
 Your dental hygienist will clean and polish your teeth, and your dentist will make recommendations for a treatment plan based on their findings.
-Your dentist will also perform an oral cancer screening.
+Your dentist in Okotoks will also perform an oral cancer screening.

 You may want to visit more than one dental clinic in Okotoks before deciding which is best for your needs.
 Dental care is a personalized service that requires a strong doctor-patient relationship.
 When you visit a dentist, use the following checklist to determine if they are suitable for your needs: